Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/installation/amazon-linux.md

 Kong supports both PostgreSQL 9.5+ and Cassandra 3.11.* as its datastore.
 This guide provides steps to configure PostgreSQL.
 For assistance in setting up Cassandra, please contact your Sales or Support representative.

+### Deployment Options

+The following instructions assume that you are deploying {{site.ee_product_name}} in [classic embedded mode](/enterprise/{{page.kong_version}}/deployment/deployment-options).

+If you want to run {{site.ee_product_name}} in Hybrid mode, the instructions in this topic will walk you though setting up a Control Plane instance.
+Afterward, you will need to bring up additional Kong instances for the Data Planes, and perform further configuration steps.
+See [Hybrid Mode Setup](/enterprise/{{page.kong_version}}/deployment/hybrid-mode-setup) for details.

 ## Prerequisites

 To complete this installation guide you will need: